stevensouza/automon/docs/automon_class_diagrams.md

     }

     class UserDefinedAspect {
-        User-defined aspect that extends
-        MonitoringAspect and implements the 'select'()' pointcut
+        User-defined aspect that inherits from MonitoringAspect and implements the 'select' pointcut
         +select() pointcut
     }
 ```